ClareMcDonald/animal-farm-nov2021/README.md

 10) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 11) **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+## HTML Setup
+1) 3 images
+    -Why?
+It tells us when to play an animal sound -How? 'myImage.addEventListener('click', () => {})'
+2) some way of goint audio (<audio src="some-file.wav" />)
+    -Why?
+To play the sound on click (this is the "thing" our app does) -How?
+We grav the audio tag from the DOM (just like any other HTML element and the we do this to it: `dogSound.play();`

+## Event
+On click:
+Play the appropriate file.
+Call the .play methond on the approprite DOM element

 ## To Run Cypress Tests
 * `npm install`